Seymour I. Schwartz: Surgical training and service in the United States Navy

-After earning their medical degrees, Drs.
-Ruth and Seymour Schwartz were challenged with finding residency programs in an era before the existence of the National Residency Matching Program, and at a time when residency programs prohibited married couples from training at the same hospital.
+After earning their medical degrees, Ruth and Seymour were challenged with finding residency programs in an era before the existence of the National Residency Matching Program, and at a time when residency programs prohibited married couples from training at the same hospital.
 The couple was eventually offered residency positions in both Minnesota and New York.
 After weighing the pros and cons, but more importantly, a coin toss, they decided to move to New York.
-Seymour Schwartz and Dr. Ruth Schwartz accepted residency positions at local hospitals in Rochester, New York, and went on to complete their training at Strong Memorial Hospital and Genesee Hospital, respectively.
+They accepted residency positions at local hospitals in Rochester, New York, and went on to complete their training at Strong Memorial Hospital and Genesee Hospital, respectively.

 In 1950, Seymour Schwartz began a one-year internship in surgery at the University of Rochester in Rochester, New York.
-At the time this was a pyramidal program, with 12 interns competing for two residency positions.
+At the time this was a pyramidal program, with 10 interns competing for two residency positions.
 He began his surgical internship with an interest in neurosurgery, but following a disagreeable interaction with the Chief of Neurosurgery, Dr. Van Waggenen, elected to pursue other interests.
 As an intern, Schwartz called Dr. Van Waggenen around 10:00 one evening to clarify an order on one of his patients.
 Schwartz stated that the following morning, Dr. Van Waggenen "verbally lacerated me for having the effrontery to call a professor in the middle of the night rather than contacting his chief resident."
 Following this unpleasant interaction, Schwartz decided to pursue a career in general surgery.

 Upon successful completion of his internship, he matriculated as an assistant resident in surgery at Strong Memorial Hospital.
 In 1951, as a consequence of the doctors' draft enacted during the Korean War, Schwartz joined the United States Navy, leaving Rochester as Lieutenant Junior Grade.
 He would serve aboard the USS Marquette AKA 95 at its port of call in the Mediterranean for 18 months.
 Four months prior to the completion of his assignment, he was informed that his residency position had been given to someone else.
 Fortunately, one week later, he was notified that the resident allocated to that position had decided to pursue a career in Obstetrics and gynaecology, and he would be allowed to return.

 After an honorable discharge in 1954 at the rank of Lieutenant Senior Grade, he resumed his position as assistant resident in surgery before being promoted to Chief Resident in 1956.
 During his chief resident year, he became the first in the world to treat bleeding esophageal varices with intravenous vasopressin.
 Subsequent investigations into the drug's pharmacology and effectiveness would solidify the foundation of his experience as a surgical scientist.
 He graduated residency in 1957 and became double board certified in general surgery (American Board of Surgery) and thoracic surgery (Board of Thoracic Surgery).